crashfort/SourceDemoRender/README.md

 Source Video Render (SVR, formely SDR) can be used to produce movies for the Source engine with extreme performance.

+SVR operates on the H264 family of codecs for video with *libx264* for YUV and *libx264rgb* for RGB.
+Other codecs such as *vp8, vp9, av1* can be supported but are not directly accessible.
+It is recommended that the *avi* container is not used, prefer *mp4* or *mkv*.

 ## Game support
 | Game          | Windows
 | ------------- | -----------------------